 On February 28th, things seemed to take a positive turn.
 The snow stopped and a warm wind and rain fronted the area.
 However, this proved to be deadly as the change in weather prompted a thunderstorm that broke a ten-foot-high mass of snow, half a mile long and a quarter of a mile wide, loose.
 The snow cascaded down the mountain and killed 96 people as the stuck trains were thrown 150 feet downhill into the Tye River Valley by the force of the avalanche.

-You can learn more about the trail by clicking here.
+You can learn more about the Iron Goat Trail by visiting AllTrails website.